+9. Beinecke Rare Book and Manuscript Library, Yale University

-Beincke, opened in 1963, is home to one of the most extensive collections of rare documents in the world.
-The library underwent major renovations in 2015.
+Beinecke, opened in 1963, is home to one of the most extensive collections of rare documents in the world.
+The library also underwent major renovations in 2015.

 10. Powell Library, UCLA

 Powell is the main undergraduate library at UCLA.
-Opened in 1929, the library has been well-utilized by students ever since.
+Opened in 1929, students have utilized the library well ever since.
 Powell is open 24 hours most days during the school year.

 Interested in any of these schools?
 Use College Raptor’s free match tool to discover if they’re a good fit for you!